 4. The Art of Seeing

 12. Sleep and levels of consciousness

 - Paperback ISBN:

-Dr. Gage is a professor and researcher at the University of California, Irvine, and the director of UCI’s Cognitive Neuroscience of Language Laboratory.
+Dr. Gage is a researcher at the University of California, Irvine, and the director of UCI’s Cognitive Neuroscience of Language Laboratory.
 She actively teaches in the area of consciousness and cognition and is the coauthor, with Bernard Baars, of our highly successful graduate-level cognitive neuroscience textbook on which Fundamentals of Cognitive Neuroscience is based.

 Associate Researcher, Department of Cognitive Sciences, University of California, Irvine, USA

 Dr. Baars is a former senior fellow at the Neurosciences Institute in La Jolla, California, and a worldwide leader in the study of cognitive architecture and consciousness.
 He cofounded both the Association for the Scientific Study of Consciousness and the Academic Press journal Consciousness & Cognition.

 Affiliated Fellow, Theoretical Neurobiology, The Neurosciences Institute, La Jolla, California, USA